CorruptName/MicroPython_K210_LoBo/firmware/wifi/flash/README.md

 5. Power off the board (disconnect USB cable from the board's USB-C connector)
 6. Connect the **ESP8285 boot** pin to the ground before powering the the board, after power on, the pin can be released
 7. Power on the board (connect USB cable to the board's USB-C connector)
-8. Execute `./flash.sh -t 1MB -m dout` to flash the new firmware
+8. Execute `./flash.sh -t 1MB -m dout -ne` to flash the new firmware
 9. Power off the board